Marathon Training: What Is Zone 4 / Threshold?

 Final Thoughts

 If you want to hold your marathon pace with confidence, you need to spend time at threshold.
 Zone 4 sharpens your ability to run strong under pressure, stay smooth through fatigue and unlock new levels of performance.
-These sessions aren’t easy and they’re not meant to be.
-But they teach you how to stay composed when your legs are heavy and your breathing is deep.
-That’s what race day feels like in the final 10K.
+These sessions are not easy and they are not meant to be.
+They teach you how to stay composed when your legs are heavy and your breathing is deep.
+That is exactly what the final 10K feels like on race day.

-The more controlled work you put in here, the more prepared you’ll be to stay focused and finish strong.
-Zone 4 is where fitness turns into race strength.
+The more controlled work you build here, the more prepared you will be to stay focused and finish strong.
+Zone 4 is where fitness turns into race strength and where improvements ripple down to every other zone you train in.
 Use it wisely and it will change how you run.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.